OleksiiPryimak/OleksiiPryimak/README.md

-Hi, I’m @OleksiiPryimak
+Hi, I’m @OleksiiPryimak.
-senior graphic designer & junior python developer
+I'm senior graphic designer & junior python developer.

 <!---
 OleksiiPryimak/OleksiiPryimak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.